ros2/spdlog_vendor/QUALITY_DECLARATION.md

 Comparing this table with the [Quality Level Comparison Chart of REP2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst#quality-level-comparison-chart) lead us to decide that this package qualifies to Quality Level 4.

-To reach Quality level 3, adding a Vulnerability Disclosure will be needed.
+To reach Quality level 2, adding a Vulnerability Disclosure will be needed.
-To reach Quality level 2, adding features documentation will be needed.

 `spdlog_vendor` is limited by the quality level of the upstream dependency spdlog.
 In order to reach higher quality levels, the issues limiting `spdlog` will either need to be addressed by `spdlog` itself, or through adequate quality control measures in this package.